Having "No Filter" At Work Is A Good Thing, Actually

 Advertisement

 Darrisaw adds that some of the aforementioned old-school “rules” of professionalism need to be totally tossed aside.
 A lot of the time, a "professional presence" is defined by “how you show up, how well you speak, and how loudly you talk,” she adds.
 “But it is also possible to be a high-quality producer worthy of a promotion without being someone who’s great at public speaking.
-A lot of that is socialization.
-Women are socialized differently, and we can be penalized for not presenting in the way that has been deemed ‘executive.’”
+A lot of that is socialisation.
+Women are socialised differently, and we can be penalised for not presenting in the way that has been deemed ‘executive.’”

 “Professionalism should lie at the intersection of authenticity and integrity,” Young adds.
 “As long as you get the work done and do it well, that should be enough….
 Showing up as myself should always outweigh what my hairstyle of the month is or how little I may choose to share with colleagues."